 Silver occupies a fascinating dual role as both a precious metal safe haven and an industrial commodity, creating trading dynamics more complex and volatile than gold.
 India is the world largest silver consumer, driven by industrial demand for electronics, solar panels, and the traditional cultural significance of silver in jewelry and religious items.
 Indian traders possess a natural understanding of silver demand patterns that provides an informational edge in global silver markets.
 Whether you trade XAG/USD CFDs through XM and Exness or MCX silver futures domestically, silver price movements offer profit opportunities distinct from gold and forex.
+For a detailed breakdown of fees and features, see our XM broker review for Indian traders.

 Understanding Silver Market Fundamentals